-Most people are not comfortable talking about money or sex.
+Some people are not comfortable talking about money or sex.
 Hence, why the right questions are not asked before they say I do.

 Men do not talk much as we all know; men are so very different from women (thank God!).
 A man may not offer to tell you some personal information that a woman would consider relevant.
 Therefore, what is relevant to a woman is not necessarily so to a man.